claudineuwitije/DogCarClassifier/README.md

 # DogCarClassifier
-A machine learning project to classify dog and cat images
+A machine learning project to classify dog and cat images.

+## Installation
+see the installation guide to reproduce the project